microscaler/fleetingdns/docs/marketing/Ephemeral_DNS_Forwarder_vs_Todays_Tunnelling_Alternatives.md

-### Ephemeral DNS Forwarder vs. Today’s Tunnelling Alternatives
+### FleetingDNS vs. Today's Tunnelling Alternatives

 *A positioning memo for CTOs and engineering directors evaluating secure reverse-tunnel services in 2025*